 We are committed to ensuring that people with disability and their families and carers are not discriminated against in any way, and that they have access to the full range of services, facilities and information we offer.

-If you have a disability and are visiting Harley Street Medical Centre for an appointment or treatment, please let us know before you attend so we can discuss what support you may need.
+If you have a disability and are visiting UME Health for an appointment or treatment, please let us know before you attend so we can discuss what support you may need.